ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 sys.path.append('..')
 from eval_kit.detector import CelebASpoofDetector

-class TSNPredictor(CelebASpoofDetector): # You can give your detector any name.
+class AENetPredictor(CelebASpoofDetector): # You can give your detector any name.
     ...
 ```
 You need to implement the abstract function `predict(self, image)` in your detector class: